 In many ways, yes—there is a definite movement at Google towards the idea that “the best SEO is no SEO.”
 But that’s a little basic.
 In more realistic terms, the best websites are those which are written for human readers, not machines or ranking algorithms, and Google wants to prioritise those sites in their results.
 And isn’t that just what we’re looking for when we search?

 Unfortunately, it’s still not quite that simple and that again is why SEO is not dead.
 Even though we need to write for the visitor, the fact is that machines and algorithms work out how your site ranks, so you still need to cater to them a little.
+Also, are you looking for a website design company in Colorado?
+If yes, you might want to try out this link and drive more traffic to your website.

 Adapting to the Updates